Biextensions, bimonoidal functors, multilinear functor calculus, and categorical rings: (Unbiased) Monoids and monoidal structures

 \section{(Unbiased) Monoids and monoidal structures}

 We keep the notations and environment of section~\ref{sec:formalism}. $\bC$ is a bicategory identified with the underlying bicategory of a bi-multicategory $\M\bC$.
 We add another piece of notation: for an object $x$, let $\M x=\lbrace x,x\rbrace$.
 Having observed that this is a monoid for the composition, a monoid object in $\bC$ is defined in the expected way.
-Recall that $\NN$ is a club, as discussed in the previous section. \begin{definition} A \strong{(pseudo-)monoid} in $\bC$ is an object $x$ of $\M\bC$ equipped with a lax monoidal functor $(t,\theta) \colon \NN\to \M x$. \end{definition} Thus, a (pseudo-)monoid structure on $x$ amounts to that of a \strong{pseudo-algebra} over the club $\NN$.
-Similarly, a symmetric monoid would be a pseudo-algebra over the club $\SS$, instead.
+Recall that $\NN$ is a club, as discussed in the previous section.
+Recall that a lax monoidal functor is one that respects the monoidal structures up to coherent natural transformation.\footnote{The distinction between lax and op-lax, i.e.\ the direction of the 2-arrows in the natural transformations is immaterial as we work with bicategories whose 2-arrows are isomorphisms.} \begin{definition} A \strong{(pseudo-)monoid} in $\bC$ is an object $x$ of $\M\bC$ equipped with a lax monoidal functor $(t,\theta) \colon \NN\to \M x$.
+A \emph{symmetric} (pseudo-)monoid would is the same thing with the club $\SS$, instead. \end{definition} In the next diagrams we spell out the conditions for $(t,\theta)$ to be a lax monoidal functor.
+Explicitly, the lax monoidal functor is given by a diagram